 A: You would be surprised how high the pass rate is!
-It varies from Group to Group and the current pass rate for Carlisle and West Cumbria Advanced Motorists is 100%.
+It varies from Group to Group, the latest pass rate for Carlisle and West Cumbria Advanced Motorists is over 95%

 Q: DO I NEED TO DO BIKE SAFE BEFORE I START ADVANCED MOTORCYCLE TRAINING?

 A: No. Carlisle and West Cumbria Advanced Motorists assist Cumbria Police in running Bike Safe Courses in our area and whereas it is useful to have taken a Bike Safe Course, it is not a requirement before starting your Advanced training.

 Q: CAN I TRAIN AND SIT MY TEST IN AN AUTOMATIC CAR?

 A: Yes.
 Unlike the basic DVSA driving test, where you are restricted to driving automatics if you pass your test in an automatic; if you pass the Advanced Test in an automatic you will be an Advanced Driver irrespective of which type of car you drive.

 Q: IS THERE A REDUCTION IN INSURANCE IF I AM AN ADVANCED DRIVER OR RIDER?